 Once a review is complete and a final recommendation has been offered at a local level, there is no additional appeal of the decision at the archdiocesan level.
-The School Committee/Pastoral Council is not involved in the grievance proceedings and is not a source of appeal.
+The School Board of Directors, School Advisory Commission, School, and/or Parish Pastoral Council is not involved in the grievance proceedings and is not a source of appeal.